iphyer/data-science-from-scratch_zh/chapters/Chapter_06_Probability.md

     plt.show()
 ```
 For example, when you call `make_hist(0.75, 100, 10000)`, you get the graph in Figure 6-4.
+!Figure
+The moral of this approximation is that if you want to know the probability that (say) a fair coin turns up more than 60 heads in 100 flips, you can estimate it as the proba‐ bility that a Normal(50,5) is greater than 60, which is easier than computing the Bino‐ mial(100,0.5) cdf.
+(Although in most applications you’d probably be using statistical software that would gladly compute whatever probabilities you want.)

 ## For Further Exploration